 - Strawberry Milk 1%

-Questions about butter
+Questions about Butter

-Yes buttermilk can be frozen as long as you don’t mind the separation that may occur.
+Yes, buttermilk can be frozen as long as you don’t mind the separation that may occur.
 Be sure to thaw buttermilk in the refrigerator and gently stir or shake it to restore its texture.
 Once thawed, it can be used for cooking and baking.

 Questions about Homogenization

 Yes.
 Homogenization is the process that allows milk to have a homogeneous (uniform) consistency.
-If you take a litre straight from a cow and place it in the refrigerator, all of the cream will completely separate, leaving you with skim milk on the bottom and a layer of cream on the top.
+If you take a litre of milk straight from a cow and place it in the refrigerator, all the cream will completely separate, leaving you with skim milk on the bottom and a layer of cream on top.
 To make 2% milk, you need the cream to stay suspended in the milk.
-Homogenization is the process of breaking up the fat globules in cream so that they are small enough to remain suspended evenly in the milk rather than separating out and floating to the surface.
+Homogenization is the process of breaking up the fat globules in cream so they are small enough to remain suspended evenly in the milk rather than separating out and floating to the surface.

 Questions about Pasteurization

-Although it is carried out at different stages depending on the product, pasteurization is a step in the manufacturing process of every dairy product with the exception of some unpasteurized cheeses.
+Although it is carried out at different stages, depending on the product, pasteurization is a step in the manufacturing process of every dairy product with the exception of some unpasteurized cheeses.